-Palestinian driver rams truck into pedestrians at West Bank checkpoint, wounding 3
+Palestinian kills 1 after ramming truck into soldiers at West Bank checkpoint and is fatally shot

 The unrest is part of more than a yearlong wave of violence that has surged to levels unseen in the West Bank in some two decades.

-Israeli paramedics said they were treating three people, one critically, in the aftermath of Thursday’s attack.
-According to Israel’s Defense Ministry, the driver sped away and was stopped by security guards at a separate checkpoint nearby.
-His condition was not immediately clear.
+Israeli Defense Minister Yoav Gallant said one person was killed in the attack.
+At least two others were injured, according to paramedics.
+Israel’s Defense Ministry said the driver sped away and was stopped by security guards at a separate checkpoint nearby.
+Police said the driver was killed.

+Avi Biton, a regional police chief, said the driver, whom he identified as a 41-year-old West Bank resident, drove a truck into a group of soldiers.

 Video circulating on social media showed a white truck surrounded by security guards at the second checkpoint as gunshots rang out.

-The checkpoint where the truck rammed the pedestrians occurred is on a major highway leading from central Israel through the West Bank and into Jerusalem and is next to the Israeli city of Modiin.
+The checkpoint where the truck rammed the soldiers is on a major highway leading from central Israel through the West Bank and into Jerusalem and is next to the Israeli city of Modiin.
 The checkpoint is typically packed with commuters and security guards or soldiers.

-Palestinian assaults against Israelis have spiked alongside Israel’s intensification of arrest raids in the West Bank since the spring.
+Palestinian assaults against Israelis have spiked alongside Israel’s intensification of arrest raids in the West Bank since early last year.
 Some 30 people have been killed in Palestinian attacks against Israelis since the start of 2023.

 The near-nightly raids have fueled tensions in the region and have ushered in some of the worst fighting between Israel and the Palestinians in the West Bank since the last Palestinian uprising in the early 2000s.